cahexis/HealthEffectSystemTest/README.md

 READ ME PLEASEE

 Hi!
 This was a one day challenge to try to create something in less than 24/7, I like to do these sometimes. <br/>
+For this one, it isn't very functional as I rushed trying to get some parts to work (and I had homework), so its mostly just scraps. <br/>
 The files in this repository will show the scripts used for this one, if you would like to see the models and whatnot, check out the rbxl file!!  <br/>
 (name).client.lua = local script  <br/>
 (name).server.lua = server script <br/>